CovidCoder/Kivy-App-Package-Windows-Tutorial/KivyPackageTut.md

 * Step 3: Make a folder in the directory where your .py file is.
 I named mine kivyapp.
 Copy any files you used in your project into this folder.
 For me, I only have to copy my .py and .kv files     https://imgur.com/u8rscg3.jpg

 * Step 4a: (If you would like to add an icon to your application, skip this step.)
 Now in your shell, type: `python -m PyInstaller --name YourAppName -w TheDirectroyToYour.pyFile` and hit enter.
-For example mine would be: `python -m PyInstaller --name EbayApp -w C:\Users\Tyler\PycharmProjects\Giraffe\kivyapp\kiv.py` (If you want the command prompt to run with you exe the delete -w)     https://imgur.com/XMSm49M.jpg
+For example mine would be: `python -m PyInstaller --name EbayApp -w C:\Users\Tyler\PycharmProjects\Giraffe\kivyapp\kiv.py` (If you want the command prompt to run with your exe then delete -w)     https://imgur.com/XMSm49M.jpg

 * Step 4b: To add an icon to your application, add a .ico file to the folder where the files you just copied are.
 (You can convert a picture into a .ico file at www.convertico.com.)
 Then in your shell type: `python -m PyInstaller --name YourAppName -w --icon TheDirectroyToYour.icoFile TheDirectroyToYour.pyFile` and hit enter.
 For example mine would be: `python -m PyInstaller --name EbayApp -w --icon C:\Users\Tyler\PycharmProjects\Giraffe\kivyapp\icon.ico C:\Users\Tyler\PycharmProjects\Giraffe\kivyapp\kiv.py` (If you want the command prompt to run with your exe then delete -w)     https://imgur.com/Tosto24.jpg